syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 ## Insert as new row

-The following code example shows how to add each record as new row inside table when the row group contains only one cell, which means, the merge fields denoting group start and end present inside the same cell.
+You can add each record as new row inside table when the row group contains only one cell, which means, the merge fields denoting group start and end present inside the same cell.

+The following code example shows how to insert each record as new row in single cell table during mail merge process.

 {% tabs %}